ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 ####The Free Tier
 This tier offers a single product: a single-node RavenDB cloud server designated for experiments and evaluation.
-It is operated by a low-end instance that is shared with other users and is equipped with a subset of RavenDB features.
+It is operated by a low-end instance that is shared with other users and is equipped with the community subset of RavenDB features.
 You can have only one free instance in your account.

 ---